camloken/_tag.js/README.md

 > Note: foods takes an expression as the second parameter for it's content.

 ### Nesting and Looping
 You can also create multiple elements at the same time by passing an array in as content.
 You can then nest those elements into another _tag.
-Now instead of 14 lines of code, you have 2 unleashing the power of _tag's.
+Now instead of 14 lines of code, you have 2 lines.
 ```javascript
 var items = _tag('li',['Orange', 'Apple', 'Banana'], {'class':'no-bullet'});
 var foods = _tag('ul', items, {'id':'food-list'});